WestDRI/wgpages/content/julia20230420/julia-04-threadsx-slow-series.md

 <!-- {{</note>}} -->

 As you saw in the previous section, Base.Threads does not have a built-in parallel reduction.
-You can implement it yourself by hand, but all solutions are somewhat awkward, and you can run into problems with thread safety and performance (slow atomic variables, false sharing, etc) if you don't pay attention.
+You can implement it yourself by hand, but all solutions are somewhat awkward, and you can run into problems with *thread safety* and *performance* (slow atomic variables, false sharing, etc) if you don't pay close attention.

-Enter ThreadsX, a multi-threaded Julia library that provides parallel versions of some of the Base functions.
+Enter **ThreadsX**, a multi-threaded Julia library that provides parallel versions of some of the Base functions.
 To see the list of supported functions, use the double-TAB feature inside REPL:

 ```jl
 using ThreadsX